 The WDB will ensure that delivery of service focuses on recipients of public assistance, other low- income individuals and individuals who are basic skills deficient per statutory requirements.
 Individuals who do not meet income self-sufficiency levels or have barriers to employment including, but not limited to poor work history, no work history, single parents, long-term unemployed and offenders will also receive priority of services.
 Through partnerships, the WDB will coordinate targeted outreach and recruitment practices.
+Currently, the WDB has chosen to only serve adult individuals who meet statutory priority or local priority.
 The WDB has developed an Outreach and Marketing Committee to ensure that information regarding available services is shared.
 The WDB will follow the guidance provided by DOL in TEGL 7-20 regarding the Priority of Service and has aligned its Local Policy with WIOA Title I Section 134(c)(3)(E).
 The WDB will provide oversight to the OSO and DSP regarding these policies.